I watch him slip a long, strong fingernail down the succulent crevice between two mandarin segments and pull them apart.

 It’s dark.
-I wait for him to place the orangey crescent into his mouth and I imagine its sharp taste on his tongue as he crushes it, chews the pith and swallows the remains when the liquid is gone.
+I wait for him to place the orangey crescent into his mouth and imagine its sharp taste as he crushes it, chews the pith and swallows the remains when the liquid is gone.
 He turns to me.
-His teeth are off-white; an incisor is broken.
-“Why?”
+His teeth are off-white and an incisor is broken.

 “I just want to know.”

 He looks into my right eye – the one nearest to him – then at what I wish weren’t expensive clothes.
 They never used to be.
 I don’t care that the suit will get dirty, or that my hands are stone cold on the floor.
 I think about his life, his route here, about cleanliness, food, warmth, about people who might want to use him, I think about drugs – and I wonder what he was like as a young boy.

 “I’m only human,” he whispers.
 Somewhere, there’s a wry smile.
 He turns from me and I feel bad for staring at him.
 I wonder how much of a fake I must seem to him.

 We sit together, but far apart, on the concrete floor outside the multi-million-pound revamped theatre, looking across the pavement at different shoes passing.
 Leather uppers, trainers, heels, boots, colourful socks, patterned tights.
 Patent shoes on fire in street lights.
 Pronated walks, walks that bowl or lean to the right.
 Walks that are leisurely; others that are quick, like drug-trial mice.
 One in a hundred slow their pace, fiddle in a wallet or purse and reach out to let a tiny fraction of what they own drop like a single glittering snowflake into the simple tin beside his small dog.